momentum-chain/whitepaper/README.md

 A general-purpose blockchain platform for decentralized apps and games.

-This repository contains the whitepaper.
-For an implementation, check out the [other repositories](https://github.com/orgs/stiftung-momentum/repositories)
+This repository contains the whitepaper source code.